DuPAL-PAL-DUmper/DuPAL_Analyzer/docs/analysis.md

 ## PAL Variants

-PAL chips come in different variants with different features that impact their internal structure and outward capabilities.
-We can differentiate their input types in 3 categories.
+PAL chips come in different variants, each with different mix-and-match features that impact their internal structure and outward capabilities.
+For our analysis, we can differentiate them according to their inputs, ending up with 3 categories:

 - "simple" inputs
 - asynchronous feedbacks from the outputs